eliteandhonor/Github-Auto-fixer/README.md

 ## GUI

+The GUI now uses Tkinter's themed widgets for a modern look.
+It offers two tabs: **File** for selecting a file and **Paste Text** for directly pasting conflict content.
 A basic graphical interface is also available.
 Launch it with:

 ```bash
 python merge_medic_gui.py
 ```

-Select an input file and, optionally, an output location, then click **Clean** to produce the cleaned file.
+Use the File tab to choose input and output files, or paste text in the Paste Text tab and optionally select where to save the result.
+Click **Clean** to produce the cleaned file.